-By clicking this button the parameter of the bankruptcy rules may be adjusted.
+By clicking this button the parameters of the bankruptcy rules may be adjusted, see Section Section 7.2.1, "Bankruptcy rules".
 In the tutorial, you get a detailed description about how to deal with losses.

 Start time of the period